The Index of Dirac Operators on Incomplete Edge Spaces: Introduction

-The simplest setting of incomplete edge spaces occurs when $Z$ is a sphere, as then $X$ is a smooth manifold and the singularity at $Y$ is entirely in the metric.
+The simplest setting of incomplete edge spaces occurs when $Z$ is a~sphere, as then $X$ can be given a smooth structure and the singularity at $Y$ is entirely in the metric.
 Atiyah and LeBrun have recently studied the case where $Z=\bbS^1$ and $X$ is four-dimensional, so that $Y$ is an embedded surface, and the metric $g$ asymptotically has the form

-The cone angle $2\pi\beta$ is assumed to be constant along $Y.$ In \cite{AL2013} they find formulas for the signature and the Euler characteristic of $X$ in terms of the curvature of this incomplete edge metric.
-In this setting, assuming that $g$ is Einstein and self-dual or anti-self-dual, Lock and Viaclovsky \cite{LV2013} compute the index of the `anti-self-dual deformation complex'.
-Using work of Dai \cite{Dai:adiabatic} and Dai-Zhang \cite{DZ1995}, we recover the Atiyah-LeBrun formula for the signature (see Theorem \ref{thm:signature} below) and show that our formula for the index of the Dirac operator \eqref{eq:finalindexformula} simplifies substantially in this case.
+The cone angle $2\pi\beta$ is assumed to be constant along $Y$.
+In~\cite{AL2013} they f\/ind formulas for the signature and the Euler characteristic of~$X$ in terms of the curvature of this incomplete edge metric.
+Kronheimer and Mrowka also study invariants of such spaces, in particular working out the dimension of the moduli space of naturally associated f\/lat connections \cite{MR1241873,MR1308489}, and Lock and Viaclovsky~\cite{LV2013} compute the index of the `anti-self-dual deformation complex'.
+Using work of Dai~\cite{Dai:adiabatic} and Dai--Zhang~\cite{DZ1995}, in Theorem~\ref{thm:signature} below, we recover the formula for the signature in~\cite{AL2013}, and moreover, we show that our formula for the index of the Dirac operator~\eqref{eq:finalindexformula} simplif\/ies substantially in the case $Z = {\mathbb S}^1$ and $\dim X = 4$.
+In the context of general Witt spaces, on the other hand, work on the signature operator and $L$-class in the incomplete edge setting includes~\cite{Bruning-signature} and~\cite{C1997}.